kristiansigston/kristian-sigston-take-home-test/README.md

 ## Canidiate Notes

-### Refadctors
+### Refactors
-Move some of the items to their own components
+* Move some of the items to their own components
-Create new components pasing in the text/title as a property
+* Create new components pasing in the text/title as a property
+* Get intl month names

+### Libraries/Testing
+Add tests
+Using jest and react-testing-library

+Add ESLint/ Prettier

+Add typescript for help with autocomplete/type checking

+### With extra time

+There are a number of things I would refactor.
+I would add more components and try to reduce the complexity of the main component I would achieve this by removing logic from within the component.
+I appreciate I have done this also but with limited time I did not get a chance to get the testing phase let alone the refactor phase.
+I would add in the flex box using a media query to make the values responsive.